Compact exact Lagrangian intersections in cotangent bundles via sheaf quantization (with an appendix by Tomohiro Asano): Sheaf quantization and Tamarkin's non-displaceability theorem

 \subsection{Sheaf quantization of Hamiltonian isotopies (\cite{GKS})}

-Guillermou-Kashiwara-Schapira~\cite{GKS} constructed sheaf quantizations of Hamiltonian isotopies.
-Since the microsupports of sheaves are conic subsets of cotangent bundles, the microlocal sheaf theory is related to the exact (homogeneous) symplectic structures rather than the symplectic structures of cotangent bundles.
-In order to treat non-homogeneous Hamiltonian isotopies and non-conic Lagrangian submanifolds, an important trick is to add a variable and ``conify" them, which is an idea of Tamarkin.
+Guillermou--Kashiwara--Schapira~\cite{GKS} constructed sheaf quantizations of Hamiltonian isotopies.
+Since the microsupports of sheaves are conic subsets of cotangent bundles, microlocal sheaf theory is related to the exact (homogeneous) symplectic structures rather than the symplectic structures of cotangent bundles.
+In order to treat non-homogeneous Hamiltonian isotopies and non-conic Lagrangian submanifolds, an important trick is to add a variable and ``conify" them, which is an idea of Tamarkin's.

 Denote by $(x;\xi)$ a local homogeneous symplectic coordinate system on $T^*M$ and by $(t;\tau)$ the homogeneous symplectic coordinate system on $T^*\bR$.
-We set $\Omega_+:=\{\tau >0\} \subset T^*(M \times \bR)$ and define the map
+We set $\Omega_+\coloneqq \{\tau >0\} \subset T^*(M \times \bR)$ and define the map

 Let $I$ be an open interval in $\bR$ containing $0$ and $\phi=(\phi_s)_{s \in I} \colon T^*M \times I \to T^*M$ be a Hamiltonian isotopy with compact support.
 Note that $\phi$ is the identity for $s=0$: $\phi_0=\id_{T^*M}$.
 Then one can construct a homogeneous Hamiltonian isotopy $\wh{\phi} \colon \rT(M \times \bR) \times I \to \rT(M \times \bR)$ such that the following diagram commutes: